bigocox1970/elizabeth-carol/README.md

 ## Database Setup

 The database is hosted on Supabase.
 The SQL migrations are in the `supabase/migrations` directory.

+## User Authentication

+The website includes a user authentication system powered by Supabase Auth.
+Users can:

+- Register for an account
+- Log in to their account
+- View and manage their profile
+- Edit or delete their comments and reviews
+- Associate their newsletter subscription with their account

+To set up authentication:

+1. Create a Supabase project and enable Email authentication
+2. Run the migrations in the `supabase/migrations` directory
+3. Set the Supabase URL and anon key in your environment variables

 ## Project info